 Distinction in Global Studies Requirements (A-D)

-B. Complete at least three years of one world language or complete the highest level of the language offered at Woodward Academy with a B or better average in this world language while in the Upper School. *
+B. Complete at least three years of one world language or complete the highest level of the language offered at Woodward Academy with a B or better cumulative average while in the Upper School.*

-C. Complete four out of the eight following options.
+C. Complete four of the following options by February 1st of senior year.

-- Take and pass an international language test at a higher level (defined by world language teachers).
+- Pass an international language exam at a higher level (defined by world language teachers).

 Option of semester courses: Each counts for one semester (some limits apply; not all courses are offered every year).